aspose-imaging-cloud/aspose-imaging-cloud-java/docs/ImagingApi.md

 ## **createVisualObjectBounds**
 > byte[] createVisualObjectBounds(CreateVisualObjectBoundsRequest request)

-Detect objects bounds and draw them on the original image
+Detects objects bounds and draw them on the original image.
+Image data is passed as zero-indexed multipart/form-data content or as raw body stream

 ### **CreateVisualObjectBoundsRequest** Parameters
 ```java